These jokes are all in fun and jest. No offense to be taken.

 Just because you can drive on snow and ice does not mean we can.
 Stay home the two days of the year it snows.

-If there is the prediction of the slightest chance of even the most minuscule accumulation of snow, your presence is required at the local grocery store.
-It does not matter if you need anything from the store, it is just something you're supposed to do.
+is required at the local grocery store.
+It does not matter if you need anything from the store, it is just something you're

-If you run your car into a ditch, don't panic.
-Four men in the cab of a four-wheel drive pickup truck with a 12-pack of Pappy's and a tow chain will be along shortly.
+a 12-pack of Pappy's and a tow chain will be along shortly.
 Don't try to help them, just stay out of their way.
-This is what they live for.
+This

 That winter wardrobe you always brought out in September can wait until November.